Split XML with XML editor script

 On another forum a user asked how to "Split XML and output to different files" and did not get an answer, just several confusing responses about versions of XSLT.
-This is how simple the answer is in the free firstobject XML editor:
+This is how to do it in the free firstobject XML editor:

 split_XML()